m4ttsch/omscs-notes-notes/computer-networks/introduction-history-and-internet-architecture.md

 ## Learning Bridges

 A bridge is a device with multiple inputs/outputs.
 A bridge transfers frames from an input to one (or multiple) outputs.
-Though it doesn’t need to forward all the frames it receives.
+Though it doesn't need to forward all the frames it receives.
 In this topic we will talk about how a bridge learns how to perform that task.

 A learnings bridge learns, populates and maintains, a forwarding table.
 The bridge consults that table so that it only forwards frames on specific ports, rather than over all ports.

-For example, let’s consider the topology on the following figure.
+For example, let's consider the topology on the following figure.
 When the bridge receives a frame on port 1, with source Host A and destination Host B, the bridge does not have to forward it to port 2.

 ![](https://assets.omscs.io/notes/0021.png)